Artificial intelligence is already making its mark on many industries.

 It could study a wide range of resumes across your industry, see the common themes, and then tell you what you’re missing section-by-section, from your resume summary and intro, to your skills and qualifications.

 For example, you might receive a notification like: “77% of applicants in your industry mention at least one sales metric when listing their prior job duties with this job title.
 We recommend adding at least one.”

 3. Guide you through the process

 I just finished doing my taxes, and I used an online software program.

 And while pretty basic, this software essentially “walks” you through the whole process by asking you questions about your year.

 A resume builder that utilizes AI could do something similar, and turn writing a resume into a process of simply answering questions and filling in the pieces, rather than staring at a blank page and trying to write everything at once (challenging and difficult, right?)

 So another way artificial intelligence could improve resume writing is by pointing out potential errors and facts that could be incorrect.

-This again, is similar to the online tax software that so many people use.
-Right before you submit your tax return, it runs through some basic checks and tells you if something doesn’t seem right.
+This is similar to online tax software that so many people use.
+Right before you submit your tax return, it runs through some basic checks and tells you if something doesn’t seem to make sense.